Joan Crawford Inspired Look

 Joan Crawford-inspired look!

-Partaking in my pleasure for being a dissolute designer of lists, if I was to name only five of my favourite movie stars of the 1930s and 1940s, it would have to be without doubt or hesitation; Bette Davis, Katharine Hepburn, Rita Hayworth, Marlene Dietrich and of course the Queen Bee herself, Joan Crawford who I’ve taken ample inspiration from for my latest look which should not be confused with me trying to be a copycat, but rather seen as an Ode to an actress who I’ve been fascinated with since the age of six or seven.
+Partaking in my pleasure for being a dissolute designer of lists, if I were to create one with five of my favourite movie stars of the 1930s and 1940s, it would have to be without doubt or hesitation Bette Davis, Katharine Hepburn, Rita Hayworth, Ginger Rogers and of course the Queen Bee herself, Joan Crawford who I’ve taken ample inspiration from for my latest look which should not be confused with me trying to be a copycat, but rather seen as an Ode to an actress who I’ve been fascinated with since the age of six or seven.

 I never go outside unless I look like Joan Crawford the movie star.
 If you want to see the girl next door, go next door.